I. TIME SCALE - you will fill in a skeleton time scale that you will need to fill out

 d) the principle of cross-cutting relationships

-a) the Moenkopi and the Karoo
+a) the Moenkopi and the Karoo3.
+Carbon dioxide (CO2) is:

 b) the Morison and Solonhofen